clausejs/clausejs/README.md

 myProtectedFn(1, 2, 3, { a: true }); // return true
 myProtectedFn(1, 2, 3); // Throws a "Problem" due to missing argument per our fspec defintion.

-// Finally, let's build a function that checks if the sum of all numbers are odd, by taking advantage of argument conformation as illustrated above.
+// Finally, let's build a function that checks if the sum of all numbers are odd
+// by taking advantage of argument conformation as illustrated above.
 // Step 1: we write a "barebone" function that consumes the conformed arguments. function __sumIsOdd( conformedArgs ) {
   // here "conformedArgs" stores the value of the conformed object